wavefrontHQ/docs/pages/doc/wavefront_api.md

 ![REST API in VMware code](/images/vmware_code_api.png)

-The [VMware code website](https://code.vmware.com/samples?categories=Sample&tags=wavefront) also includes some samples, for example, for getting data into Wavefront.
-We're providing these samples as is - some are from the Wavefront team, others will come from the community.
+The [VMware code website](https://code.vmware.com/samples?categories=Sample&tags=wavefront) also includes some samples, for example, for getting data into Tanzu Observability.
+We're providing these samples as is - some are from our team, others will come from the community.

 ## Managing API Tokens

-Before you can invoke the API using `curl` or from an API client, you must have an a Wavefront API token.
+Before you can invoke the Wavefront API using `curl` or from an API client, you must have an API token.

-A Wavefront API token is a string of hexadecimal characters and dashes.
+An API token is a string of hexadecimal characters and dashes.
 For example:

 ```
 a411c16b-3cf7-4f03-bf11-8ca05aab898d
 ```
-Wavefront allows [user accounts](user-accounts.html) and [service accounts](service-accounts.html) to use the [Wavefront REST API](wavefront_api.html).
+Tanzu Observability by Wavefront allows [user accounts](user-accounts.html) and [service accounts](service-accounts.html) to use the [Wavefront REST API](wavefront_api.html).

-{% include tip.html content="You generate API tokens for user accounts explicitly.
-For service accounts, a Wavefront user with the **Accounts** permission can generate tokens from the Service Accounts page." %}
+{% include tip.html content="You generate API tokens for your user account explicitly.
+For service accounts, a user with the **Accounts** permission can generate tokens from the **Service Accounts** page." %}

 ### Generate and Manage the API Tokens for Your User Account

 {% include note.html content="All users can use and manage their existing API tokens.
 You must have the [API Tokens permission](permissions_overview.html) to generate new API tokens for your user account." %}

-1. In the Wavefront UI, click the gear icon <i class="fa fa-cog"/>  at the top right of the taskbar and select your user name.
+1. In the UI, click the gear icon <i class="fa fa-cog"/>  at the top right of the toolbar and select your user name.
 2. On the **API Access** tab, click **Generate**.
 You can have up to 20 tokens at any given time.
    If you want to generate a new token but already have 20 tokens, then you must revoke one of the existing tokens.
 3. To revoke a token, click the **Revoke** button for the token.
 If you run a script that uses a revoked token, the script returns an authorization error.